bringauto/etna/scripts/README.md

 ## Scripts

-- third_party_monitoring helps to observe messages send by BringAuto Daemon. just run the script by `python3 ./third_party_monitoring.py`
+- `third_party_monitoring`.
+It helps to observe messages send by BringAuto Daemon. just run the script by `python3 ./third_party_monitoring.py`.
+  - change `car_name` and `company` to valid one
+  - change MQTT broker IP to the valid IP address